As a marketer, one of your goals is to build a blog that is consistent and that provides valuable information for your audience.

 There are many great resources for content schedules online.
 Here’s a downloadable template from HubSpot:

-3. Market to your existing audience AND new visitors
+3. Market to your existing audience & new visitors

 Once you have your blog post series staging and ready to go, you need to plan how you’re going to market it to your existing mailing list AND new visitors.